mjdroz/StatisticsCalculator/ProjectPlanFiles/breakdown.md

    * **Create Absolute Path Function:** Create absolute path function to retrieve the absolute path of input files
    * **Import into CSV reader and used to read file:** Import the function and used to retrieve the file path for use in CSV reader

+## Create a Random Number Generator for Additional Modules:

+   * **Implement Random Number Generator without a Seed (Integer and Decimal):** Generates a random integer or decimal without a seed
+   * **Implement Random Number Generator with a Seed (Integer and Decimal):** Generates a random integer or decimal with a seed

 ## Implement Travis CI by adding the ".travis.yml" file and implementing the build status icon to the README.md file: